-In 2015, the plant was upgraded from 55 Ml/day to 75 Ml/day.
-At the time, all the process trains where constructed to 90 Ml/day capacity besides the filters.
+In 2015, the plant was upgraded from 55 MI/day to 75 MI/day.
+At the time, all the process trains where constructed to 90 MI/day capacity besides the filters.
 The previous upgrade allowed more filters to be installed on the chlorine contact tanks.
-This project have 3 5 Ml/day filter modules installed.
+This project will construct 2 5 MI/day additional filter modules (Figure 12.47).